mvleest-code/EEVMS_APIv3_public/mediaCookie/README.md

 Using the Eagle Eye Networks APIv3 should always be done from a CORS whitelisted domain.
 When you are in doubt or if you are having issues with the iFrame please check the console for error reporting.
 CORS error = As already mentioned, the domain is not whitelisted, this will litterly say CORS error in the console log.
-AccessToken error = If the accessToken is not valid or not passed correctly into the iFrame this will result in 4** responses.
-So make sure to use a valid accessToken.

 If you open the index.html file from your browser this will always return a CORS error, within this repository I added a Python Flask server that serves the html file on: http://127.0.0.1:3333 this localhost domain has been whitelisted for local testing/development.